 In today’s digitally transformed world, it’s impossible to track every machine identity being used in your organization.
 Automation makes sure that your certificate management policies are enforced and your processes run smoothly, so that you can avoid these and other pitfalls that plague organizations.

-The Venafi Trust Protection Platform can help you automate management of your TLS keys and certificates, SSH keys, code signing keys and user certificates across your entire enterprise.
+The Venafi Control Plane for Machine Identities can help you automate management of your TLS keys and certificates, SSH keys, code signing keys and user certificates across your entire enterprise.
 Find out how you can secure this avalanche of new and constantly changing machine identities by speaking to one of our experts.